-The Project footprint contains a small number of the At Risk plant kohurangi (Brachyglottis kirkii var. kirkii) and two regional distinctive plants, Pittosporum cornifolium and swamp maire (Syzygium maire).
+The Project areafootprint contains a small number of the At Risk plants including kohurangi (Brachyglottis kirkii var.kirkii) and two regional distinctive plants, Pittosporum cornifolium and swamp maire (Syzygium maire).
 Both kohurangi and P. cornifolium are small epiphytic shrubs that grow in the tops of large trees such as rimu and matai, and are known to occur on at least three significant trees in the Mangapepeke Valley.

-Cultivation of these two epiphytic shrub species will be attempted by collecting cuttings, seed or potentially whole plants (if practicable) from fallen host trees.
+Cultivation of these two epiphytic shrub species will be attempted by collecting cuttings, seed or potentially whole plants (if practicable) from the 3 fallen host significant trees in the Mangapepeke Valley fallen host trees.
 Cultivation methods for these species, in order to reintroduce them back into suitable habitat, are relatively new and therefore success has not been measured.
-For these reasons a small number (up to 30 for each species) will be trialled on dead ponga which will likely be introduced to a suitable location within restoration areas.
+For these reasons a small number (up to 30 for each species) will be trialled on dead ponga which will likely be introduced to in a suitable location within restoration areas.
 Kohurangi also grows on fallen logs, stumps and cliff edges in herbivore free habitat and all of these locations will be considered for relocation.
 Swamp maire will be propagated from local sources and planted especially within valley floor swamp forest sites.